 Also, most recently he has played the lead role in BBC gangster drama, Peaky Blinders.
 Murphy is not afraid to undertake subversive roles that involve violence and controversy.
 His other high-profile roles include Inception (2010) and Red Eye (2005), where he was a joy to watch, but he has not received the attention he deserves.
 He seems to be a very private figure, as he actively avoids the celebrity scene.
 Cillian Murphy gets better every time I see him on-screen and I hope one day gets some real exposure and recognition.

 Why is he underrated?
 I believe Jamie Bell is underrated because he is clearly overlooked when it comes to lead roles.
-He is too frequently cast in supporting roles, but he is a good actor with great screen presence.
+He is often cast in supporting roles, but he is a good actor with great screen presence.
 If we are to excuse the very forgettable and poorly received, Fantastic Four (2015), Jamie Bell has been in many good films, producing great performances.

-Although he has been around for a long time, unfortunately he is one of those actors with a name most people would not recognise, but will be familiar with him on appearance.
-He is not a bankable Hollywood star, but with all those supporting roles, he definitely should have won an Academy Award for Best Supporting Actor by now.
+Although he has been around for a long time, he’s still one of those actors with a name most people would not recognise but will be familiar with him on appearance.
+He’s not a bankable Hollywood star, but with all those supporting roles, he definitely should have won an Academy Award for Best Supporting Actor by now.

 What do you think of the list?
 Are there any actors that you think are underrated?